HomeArticlesComparisonEmail vs Paid Ads

 The Compounding Advantage of Running Both Together

-The most durable insight in channel economics is that paid ads and email are multiplicative, not additive.
+The most durable insight in channel economics is that paid ads and email multiply each other rather than simply adding up.

 A business running only paid ads acquires customers at Rs 800 CAC with a first-purchase value of Rs 1,800.
 Unit economics: Rs 1,000 contribution margin.
-Repeat purchase rate without email nurturing: approximately 18%.
+Repeat purchase rate without email nurturing runs approximately 18%.
 Effective CLV over 12 months: Rs 2,124.
 CAC payback period: 4.5 months.

 The same business adds email marketing.
 Repeat purchase rate rises to 42% (industry benchmark for nurtured e-commerce customers).
-CLV: Rs 3,756.
-The paid acquisition channel — which looked marginal — now generates 2.35x more value from each acquired customer.
+CLV climbs to Rs 3,756.
+The paid acquisition channel, which looked marginal on its own, now generates 2.35x more value from each acquired customer.
 CAC payback drops to under 2 months.

-This compounding effect explains why businesses that use email and paid ads in combination report 30–50% higher revenue per customer than single-channel operators.
-The paid channel fills the funnel; email monetises the funnel at low marginal cost.
+This compounding effect explains why businesses running email and paid ads together report 30-50% higher revenue per customer than single-channel operators.
+The paid channel fills the funnel; email monetises it at low marginal cost.

 Budget Split Guidance by Business Stage